aws-samples/cdk-eks-blueprints-patterns/docs/patterns/crossplane-argocd-gitops.md

 This blueprint will include the following:

 * AWS CodePipeline which deploys the Management and Workload Clusters
-* A new Well-Architected EKS cluster `mgmt-cluster` and two workload EKS Clusters `workload-amd-1-29-blueprint` and `workload-arm-1-29-blueprint` in the region and account you specify.
+* A new Well-Architected EKS cluster `eks-mgmt-cluster` and two workload EKS Clusters `workload-amd-1-29-blueprint` and `workload-arm-1-29-blueprint` in the region and account you specify.
 * [Amazon VPC CNI add-on (VpcCni)](https://docs.aws.amazon.com/eks/latest/userguide/managing-vpc-cni.html) into your cluster to support native VPC networking for Amazon EKS.
 *  The Management Cluster is deployed with the following add-ons.
       * Upbound Universal Crossplane Provider